stan-dev/cmdstanpy/docs/advi.rst

     print(vi.variational_params_dict['theta'])
     print(vi.sample.shape)

-These estimates are only valid is the algorigthm has convered to a good approximation.
-When the algorighm fails to do so, the ``variational`` method will throw a ``RuntimeError``.
+These estimates are only valid if the algorithm has converged to a good approximation.
+When the algorithm fails to do so, the ``variational`` method will throw a ``RuntimeError``.

 .. code:: ipython3